usabilla/usabilla-u4a-android-sdk/README.md

 }
 ```

+## Permissions
+The SDK uses the permissions `READ_EXTERNAL_STORAGE` and `CAMERA`.

+They are only needed during the flow to attach a new screenshot to a passive form.

+Images selected this way allow the user to annotate them directly on the phone with a pen/pencil tool.

 ## Android API limitations
-Due to changes of the Android framework some minor aspects of the SDK will work differently based on the Android version running on the phone, specifically:
+The following functionalities will only be available on phones running a version of Android equal to or higher than API 21

-- The cursor on text fields will be tinted with the accent color only for API >= 21
+- The cursor on text fields is tinted with the accent color
-- The custom drawables will be applied to the star component only for API >= 21
-- The progress bar at the top of the form will be tinted with the accent color only for API >= 21
+- The progress bar at the top of the form is tinted with the accent color
+- The star component allow custom drawables to be applied to it

 ## Installation
 Grab the latest version via Gradle:

 ```
-`implementation 'com.usabilla.sdk:ubform:7.0.6'`
+implementation 'com.usabilla.sdk:ubform:7.0.6'
 ```

-Or Maven:
+or Maven:

 ```
 <dependency>